EciStg/order-placement/README.md

 ## Actors

 Within the ECi Order Placement system a dealer typically takes on the role of *Buyer*.
 A vendor or supplier (typical readers of this document) take the role of *Seller*.
-A *Consumer* is the dealer's customer, though there are nuances we will not attempt to explain right now.
+A *Consumer* is the buyer's customer and in rare cases, the buyer.
+There are nuances to be discussed, we will not attempt to explain right now rather we will take up the details for the specific use cases as we come across them.

 ![img](./images/buyer-usecases.puml.png)